Jetsurf/jet-bot/README.md

 Requires a mysql backend, configured in discordbot.json.

+**OPTIONAL**: Have a webserver stood up to host images provided in directory db-files, if not desired, leave webdir and hostedURL blank, and the bot will disable the affected images.
+ - The web_dir and hosted_url in the config needs to be set to the local directory the web-server hosts from and the URL of the webserver providing the files.
+The production [URL](https://db-files.crmea.de) can be alternatively used in your config for hosted_url, but doing so will only break ACNH passport functionality.

 ## Configuration
 An example configuration file is given at discordbot.json.example.
 This file needs to be completed and moved to discordbot.json.